My Father was invading Italy on the day I was born, in September 1943.

 Family History and Photographs

-In 1980, following an injury sustained at sea and orthopedic surgery at UCH, I spent three months as an in-patient at the Defence Medical Rehabilitation Centre, Headley Court.
-Their caring regime soon had me fit again, and to them I owe an immense debt of gratitude.
-I was fortunate; there were many servicemen and women with far more serious injuries than mine, sustained on service to our country.
-It is for this reason that I support and recommend the service charity Help For Heroes to you all.
-Work on the Headley Court Help for Heroes Rehabilitation Complex has already started.
-A total of £12.5million has been raised to date and the target of £15million should be reached by Christmas.
+In 1980, following an injury sustained at sea and orthopedic surgery at Guys and UCH, I spent three months as an in-patient at the Defence Medical Rehabilitation Centre, DMRC, Headley Court.
+Their active, caring regime soon had me fit again, and to them I owe an immense debt of gratitude.
+I was fortunate: there were many servicemen and women with far more serious injuries than mine.
+It is for this reason that I support and recommend the tri-service charity Help For Heroes to you all.
+Help For Heroes has thus far raised a total of Ł23,526,700, of which Ł8 million has been donated to Headley Court's new hydrotherapy pool and remedial gymnasium.

 My friends and I have a small charity, which can provide assistance and practical advice to young people, typically aged between 16 and 21, who feel they would benefit from a voyage as trainee crew aboard a tall ship.
 Please contact us for details, using the link below.